DaheeHan333/OSSLab_Final/README.md

 ## What does this project do?

-"Visuallization of sorting algorithms" is a web site where you can see animted process of six types of sorting algorithms with pseudocode.
+"Visualization of sorting algorithms" is a web site where you can see animted process of six types of sorting algorithms with pseudocode.

 I developted the server with ngix
 This web site made of HTML, CSS, Java Script language.

 This project offers :
-1. a visuallization of sorting process : bubble-sort, selection-sort, insertion-sort, merge-sort, quick-sort, heap-sort
+1. a visualization of sorting process : bubble-sort, selection-sort, insertion-sort, merge-sort, quick-sort, heap-sort
 3. pseuocode of each algorithms
 4. some quiz about six algorithms